Canonical connection on a class of Riemannian almost product manifolds: Natural connection on Riemannian almost product manifolds

 The symmetry of the Levi-Civita connection implies

-A partial decomposition of the space $\mathcal{T}$ of the torsion tensors $T$ of type (0,3) (\ie{} $T(x,y,z)\allowbreak=-T(y,x,z)$) is valid on a Riemannian almost product manifold $(M,P,g)$: $\mathcal{T}=\mathcal{T}_1\oplus\mathcal{T}_2\oplus\mathcal{T}_3\oplus\mathcal{T}_4$, where $\mathcal{T}_i$ $(i=1,2,3,4)$ are invariant orthogonal subspaces \cite{Mi}.
+A partial decomposition of the space $\mathcal{T}$ of the torsion tensors $T$ of type (0,3) is valid on a Riemannian almost product manifold $(M,P,g)$: $\mathcal{T}=\mathcal{T}_1\oplus\mathcal{T}_2\oplus\mathcal{T}_3\oplus\mathcal{T}_4$, where $\mathcal{T}_i$ $(i=1,2,3,4)$ are invariant orthogonal subspaces \cite{Mi}.
 For the projection operators $p_i$ of $\mathcal{T}$ in $\mathcal{T}_i$ is established:

-A linear connection $\nn$ on a Riemannian almost product manifold $(M,P,g)$ is called a \emph{natural connection} if $\nn P=\nn g=0$.
-The last conditions are equivalent to $\nn g=\nn \tilde{g}=0$.
-If $\nn$ is a linear connection with a tensor $Q$ of the transformation $\n \rightarrow\nn$ on a Riemannian almost product manifold, then it is a natural connection iff the following conditions are valid:
+\begin{defn}[\cite{Mi}] A linear connection $\nn$ on a Riemannian almost product manifold $(M,P,g)$ is called a \emph{natural connection} if $\nn P=\nn g=0$ (or equi\-va\-lently $\nn g=\nn \tilde{g}=0$). \end{defn} If $\nn$ is a linear connection with a (0,3)-tensor $Q$ on a Riemannian almost product manifold, then it is a natural connection if and only if the following conditions are valid \cite{Mi}:

 Let $\Phi$ be the (0,3)-tensor determined by

 where $\widetilde{\nabla}$ is the Levi-Civita connection of the associated metric $\tilde{g}$.